ManojPrathapa/Blind-Project/README.md

 A detection window will open showing the live video feed with bounding boxes.
 The system will begin making voice announcements:

-# Example: "Person ahead, approximately 3.5 meters away."
+Example: "Person ahead, approximately 3.5 meters away"
-# Example: "Chair on the left, approximately 2.1 meters away."
+Example: "Chair on the left, approximately 2.1 meters away."

-# Press 'q' to exit the program.
+Press 'q' to exit the program.

-## Project Features Explained
+#Project Features Explained
 | Feature                      | Details                                                                |
 | ---------------------------- | ---------------------------------------------------------------------- |
 | **Object Detection**         | Detects objects in real-time using YOLOv5.                             |